Download the General Student Information Sheet

 Free, accessible parking is available on campus.

-ANGEL Course Management Tool
+Canvas Course Management Tool

 The continuing professional education unit is a nationally recognized unit of measure used to accumulate a standardized permanent record of an individual’s participation in noncredit continuing professional education programs conducted under responsible sponsorship, capable direction, and qualified instruction.
 Units are awarded based on a standard of one (1) unit per ten (10) hours of instructional contact.